DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/05_ImplementApprovalFlow.md

 You should now have Completed the Following things:

-1. Importing database
+1. Importing Implemented Artefacts
 2. Implement Wizard Step 1 (Part1)
 3. Implement Wizard Step 1 (Part2)

-Next you will complete the implementation of the first step of the wizard.
+Next you will complete the implementation the last step of the wizard.

 # 2. Implementation Task